Get

 5. Cap and Saddle Cat Pattern

-The cap-and-saddle pattern resembles the mask-and-mantle pattern, but the colored mask is smaller.
-Instead of a mask, it covers a cat over the top of the head.
-The mantle pattern is also smaller, resembling a saddle instead of a blanket.
+The cap-and-saddle pattern resembles the mask-and-mantle pattern, but the colored areas are smaller.
+Instead of a mask, the color covers only the top of the head.
+The saddle pattern is also smaller, resembling a saddle instead of a blanket.
 The tail can be solidly colored or white.

 6. Harlequin Cat Pattern